-The Board's Section of Environmental Analysis (SEA) will analyze the potential environmental impact of this proposed construction and operation, which is addressed in the environmental documents prepared in the primary application in STB Finance Docket No. 33388.
-The environmental report covering the proposed construction and operation of the connection track at Crestline in contained in the Environmental Report filed with the Board in STB Finance Docket No. 33388.
-In addition, as the Board required in CSX/NS/CR, Decision No. 9, CSX must submit, no later than September 5, 1997 (Day F+75), a preliminary draft environmental assessment (PDEA) for each individual construction project covered by the Board's waiver decision.
-Each PDEA must comply with all of the requirements for environmental reports contained in the environmental rules at 49 CFR 1105.7.
-Also, the PDEA must be based on consultations with SEA and the federal, state, and local agencies set forth in 49 CFR 1105.7(b), as well as other applicants' proposed operations over these lines together in the context of whether to approve each individual physical construction project.
-The operational implications of the merger as a whole, including operations over the construction projects, will be examined in the context of the [Environmental Impact Statement] EIS that we are preparing for the overall merger.
-No rail operations can begin over these [four CSX connections] until completion of the EIS process and issuance of a further decision.

-appropriate parties.
-If a PDEA is insufficient, the Board may require additional environmental information or reject the document.
+The environmental report covering the proposed construction and operation of the connection track at Willow Creek is contained in the Environmental Report filed with the Board in STB Finance Docket No. 33388.
+In addition, as we required in CSX/NS/CR, Decision No. 9, CSX must submit, no later than September 5, 1997 (Day F+75), a preliminary draft environmental assessment (PDEA) for each individual construction project covered by our waiver decision.
+Each PDEA must comply with all of the requirements for environmental reports contained in our environmental rules at 49 CFR 1105.7.
+Also, the PDEA must be based on consultations with our Section of Environmental Analysis (SEA) and the federal, state, and local agencies set forth in 49 CFR 1105.7(b), as well as other appropriate parties.
+If a PDEA is insufficient, we may require additional environmental information or reject the document.
 See CSX/NS/CR, Decision No. 9, at 8.